 The next factor you should consider is if the reward you choose is going to motivate you to achieve more.

 Don’t pick a reward that doesn’t motivate you at all.

 Everyone’s different.
-Some people crave for a bowl of ice-cream, some people want to have a Bose headphone, some are motivated for an Apple laptop, and some crave for a Nike shoe.
+Some people crave a bowl of ice cream, some people want to have a Bose headphone, some are motivated for an Apple laptop, and some crave for a Nike shoe.